 Summer Activities in Pelham

-- Enjoy free concerts on Thursday nights at Fonthill Bandshell.
+- Enjoy free concerts every Thursday night at the Fonthill Bandshell.

 Summer Activities in Port Colborne

-- Join for Port Colborne’s signature event Canal Days Marine Heritage Festival, and comprises a number of fascinating attractions as marine vessels gather for four days to celebrate the city’s maritime heritage along the canal.
+- Join for Port Colborne’s signature event, Canal Days Marine Heritage Festival, and comprises a number of fascinating attractions as marine vessels gather for four days to celebrate the city’s maritime heritage along the canal.
 Explore the decks, try your hand at the wheel, or feel the spray as you cruise the Empire Sandy, Tall Ship on Lake Erie or the E.M.
 Cotter Fire Boat along the Canal wall.
-August 2 – 5, 2019.
+August 1 to 4, 2025.

 - Enjoy a walk along the Port Promenade and discover the shops of Historic West Street and the Downtown Business District.